 A fashion designer usually has full control of a fashion show, often picking the models, determining the price of each garment, and arranging how the garments will be presented.
 Most designers have assistants to help with all the many small details, but overall, the designer retains full control.

 A bachelor’s degree of fine arts, or associate degree programs in fashion design are offered at many colleges, universities, and private art and design schools.
 Some fashion designers combine a fashion design degree with a business, marketing, or fashion merchandising degree.
 This is especially good for those who want to run their own business.
-Basic classes - color, textiles, sewing and tailoring, fashion history, pattern-making, computer-aided design (CAD), and design of different types of clothing (for example, menswear or footwear).
-Classes in human anatomy, math, and psychology would also be useful.
+Basic classes consist of - colour, textiles, sewing and tailoring, fashion history, pattern-making, computer-aided design, and design of different types of clothing (for example, menswear or footwear).
+Classes in human anatomy, math, and psychology are also useful.

-Fashion designers that work for wholesalers or manufacturers create designs for the world market.
-These designs are manufactured in various sizes and colors and materials.
+A fashion designer that works for wholesalers or manufacturers creates designs for the world market.
+These designs are manufactured in various sizes, colours and materials.
 A small number of high-fashion (haute couture) designers are self-employed.
 They create custom designs for individual clients, usually at very high prices.
 Other high-fashion designers sell their designs in their own stores or cater to specialty stores or high-end fashion department stores.
 These designers create a mixture of original garments and also established fashion trends.
 Fashion designers employed by manufacturing establishments, wholesalers, or design firms generally work regular hours in well-lighted and comfortable settings.

 Some fashion designers specialize in costume design for the performing arts, movies, and television productions.
 The work of costume designers is similar to other fashion designers, except they must extensively research the styles worn during the period in which the performance takes place.
 They may also work with directors to select and create certain attire.
 Costume fashion designers make sketches of designs, select fabric and other materials, and oversee the production of the costumes.
 They also must stay within the costume budget.